andrewbowen19/cfbBettingAnalysis/README.md

 # College Football Betting Analysis
-Repository for testing the hypothesis: "Is Nick Saban and Alabama football a safer investment than the US Economy?"
+Is Nick Saban and Alabama football a safer investment than the US Economy?

 Nicholas Lou Saban Jr. | The U.S. Economy :------------:|:------------------: